litchie/exult-ios/content/sifixes/Readme.txt

 	or not without.
 It *might* work.
 	Secondly (and just as importantly), this mod is only guaranteed to work on the latest Exult snapshots.
 It will *not* work in Exult 1.2.

-	With that out of the way: there are two ways to install the mod:

-	1) If you are using DOS/Windows, you can use the supplied batch files.
-	   Unzip the mod to your Serpent's Isle folder (so that, for example, the "Install.bat" file is at "SerpentIsle/SI Fixes/Install.bat").
-	   Make sure that the mod's folder is at the same level as your STATIC folder!
-Then run the "Install.bat" file to install.
-You can also run "Make & Install.bat" to compile the usecode and install -- but you must have UCC to do so, and at a very specific location too.
-	2) Copy the contents of the "data" folder to your SI's PATCH folder.
+	With that out of the way: to install the mod, simply unzip the contents of the zip file into your Serpent Isle's 'mods' folder.
+By default (that is, unless you changed it specifically in your 'Exult.cfg' file), this would be the 'mods' subdirectory of the path you set for Serpent Isle in your 'Exult.cfg' file.
+There is an optional (but highly recommended) additional step you may want to perform:

+	OPTIONAL: You can create a shortcut to start Exult directly in the SI Fixes mod.
+To do so, make sure that the command-line is similar to the following example:
+		<path to Exult>\Exult --si --mod sifixes

 3	Contributing to this mod
 ----------------------------
-	If you have any bugs that you would like to see fixed -- or that you *have* fixed -- please send it to me!
-I would love to add these to the mod, so that SI can be made even better than it already is.
+	If you have any bugs that you would like to see fixed -- or that you *have* fixed -- please send them to me!
+You can either e-mail them to me or you can post them in the Exult Phorum.
-	Use the e-mail above.

 4	Using it in your own mods
 -----------------------------